Organic Farming

 The quality of food is high.
 It helps the rancher to become self-sufficient in his necessity for agro-inputs and helps in lessening farmers’ plights.
 So, for the unpolluted environment and sustainable development, organic farming is the answer.
 Organic farming helps in getting secure, solid, and nutritious food.

-So, in a nutshell, Organic Farming can feed India while balancing the environment and securing health and environment.
-The need of the hour is to accurately depict and inform about feasible organic cultivating.
+So, in a nutshell, organic farming can feed India while balancing the environment and securing health and the environment.
+The need of the hour is to accurately depict and inform about feasible organic cultivation.
 Moreover, we ought to improve dissemination, accessibility, and food storage (harvest and post-harvest) systems.

 We found that although organic farming systems produce yields that average 10-20% less than conventional agriculture, they are more profitable and environmentally friendly.